 The Red Dunes of Mui Ne are 17km from Mui Ne Beach and I visited as part of a guided tour but many people rent bikes and visit that way.

-Eat BBQ Seafood!
+4. Eat BBQ Seafood!

-When I travel, finding good food and experiencing local cuisine is one of my top priorities, and when we drove past an endless line of beachfront BBQ restaurants on my first day, I knew I had to return and find out whether the famous Mui Ne seafood lives up to the hype!
+When I travel, finding good food and experiencing local cuisine is one of my top priorities, and when we drove past an endless line of beachfront BBQ restaurants on my first day, I knew I had to return and find out whether the famous Mui Ne seafood restaurants live up to the hype!

 Getting dropped off by our taxi driver, we walked to the first restaurant that we came across after the charismatic hostess convinced us that this was the place to be.

 Like most of the BBQ ‘Bo Ke‘ restaurants in Mui Ne, this one had a live menu, where you go right ahead and choose your food from the tanks – you can’t get fresher than that!

-Spoilt for choice, we opted for fresh oysters to start, followed by garlic shrimp, deep fried frog (one of my favourite meats), and piping hot chicken spring rolls.
+Spoilt for choice, we opted for fresh oysters to start, followed by garlic shrimp, deep fried frog and piping hot chicken spring rolls.

-White Sand Dunes
+5. White Sand Dunes in Mui Ne

 With undisturbed white sand stretching as far as the eye can see, many people choose to hire quad bikes and let loose, which I can’t blame them for!

 Some blogs that I’ve read say that the bike tracks spoil the otherwise pristine sand, but I really didn’t mind them – there were only a few people doing this when I was there and the dunes are so vast that it really didn’t matter!

-Dragon Beach Bar
+6. Dragon Beach Bar

 Favoured by locals and tourists alike, Dragon Beach Bar is a huge beach club with an actual club area that hosts different DJs every night of the week, and a more relaxed area with lounge chairs where you can enjoy a cocktail and a chat.

-Mui Ne Beach
+7. Mui Ne Beach

 There are actually 15km of sandy beaches in Mui Ne, so you’ll be guaranteed to find the perfect spot if you walk far enough!

-Where to Stay in Mui Ne
+Hotels in Mui Ne

-We stayed at Mui Ne Hills Budget Hotel (which is actually a hotel and hostel), and I highly recommend it.
+On my Mui Ne trip, stayed at Mui Ne Hills Budget Hotel (which is actually a hotel and hostel combined), and I highly recommend it.